 Within a few years, there were many other examples of what was then called “American pale ale.”
 The style lines have become blurred over time with the term IPA in wide use along with American pale ale (APA), British style pale ale, strong pale ale, etc. Although there are uncounted variations today, they are all one sort of pale ale or another.
 They range from golden to dark in color, with IBUs and ABVs all over the map (or the brewhouse, or whatever).
 The use of the term “double IPA” has come to mean extra hoppy and “imperial IPA” now means higher ABV.
 We even have “double imperial” and “black” IPAs being marketed today.

 The IPA variant of the pale ale style continues to evolve on an almost daily basis.
 Many craft breweries report that their version is the most popular beer they sell.
 With so many IPAs now in the market, the brewers are coming up with all sorts of ways to get their product to stand above the fray.
-Brutally high hop rates are becoming the norm.
-High ABVs with some approaching or even exceeding the 10% range are not uncommon.
+High hop rates are becoming the norm, with ABVs approaching or even exceeding the 10% range growing more and more common.

 UPDATE: Is Liberty Ale an APA or an IPA?
 Read Bob Brewer’s answer to this oft-asked question.